 Many professionals attend ASIST because suicide intervention skills are essential for their work.
 In many organizations, ASIST is a mandatory component of training.
 Nurses, physicians, mental health professionals, pharmacists, teachers, counselors, youth workers, law enforcement, first responders, correctional staff, school support staff, clergy, and volunteers have all found that ASIST complements their existing training and knowledge.

 Offers a preview of the training with an opportunity to learn more about the workshop and the benefits it offers those who work in direct service.
 To sign-up for a demonstration, email email@example.com.

 The two-day training requires a minimum of 15 attendees with a maximum capacity of 25.
 Participants must attend both days in order to receive a certificate of completion and be eligible for CEUs.
-The cost is $200 per person and includes lunch.
-A discount is available for groups of 20 or more at $165 per person.
-Use the discount code GROUP when registering 20 or more (25 max).
+The cost is $99 per person and includes lunch.
 To register click on the dates below.